Front Range Fed

 • Perfect For Weeknights, or For Company.
 This easy chicken banh mi sandwich recipe looks beautiful, tastes delicious, and is the perfect thing when you want a fast weeknight meal or an easy addition to a laid-back dinner party.

 • A great picnic meal!
-Wrap these easy sandwiches up in some parchment paper, pack them in your picnic basket with some chips and you're good to go!
-Their super portable and travel well.
+Wrap these easy sandwiches up in some parchment paper, pack them in your picnic basket with some chips, and you're good to go!
+They're super portable and travel well.
+(Try also my Tunacado sandwich, easy ham salad, or these hot honey fried chicken sandwiches for more easy picnic mains!)

 What Is A Banh Mi Sandwich